With more and more hunters joining the sport everyday, deer are more pressured than ever.

 Tip 10.
 Don’t get discouraged

 Often as soon as you drop your guard is right when a deer will pop up.
-Don’t miss your chance when it finally presents itself.
+You don’t want to miss your chance when it finally presents itself because deer are incredibly fast.
 You might only have a brief moment to get a good shot off so you need to remain focused and prepared for when your opportunity arises.